How to Add Watermark to PDF on Mac

 Step 1.
 Choose "Batch Process"

 Launch PDFelement on your mac.
-Find the "Tool" button on the left toolbar and choose the "Batch Process" option.
+Find the "Tool" button on the top toolbar and choose the "Batch Process" option.
 There you can perform a number of batch tasks such as adding watermarks, performing OCR, or converting documents.

 Step 2.
 Add Watermarks to PDF in Batches on Mac

-Finally click "Apply" to add watermarks to all of your PDFs at once.
+Finally, click "Apply" to add watermarks to all of your PDFs at once.
 Choose the output folder to save your file.
 Here, all of your newly-created PDFs with custom watermarks will appear.

 Best Tool to Add Watermark to PDF on Mac